subhm2004/NexusRTC-Real-Time-Multi-Peer-Communication/README.md

 A: Not as serverless-only.
 You need the full `server.js` process (VPS, Docker, Railway, Render, Fly.io, etc.) for WebSockets.

 **Q: Do room links expire?**
 A: No automatic expiry.
-A room exists in memory while the server is running and peers may still be connected.
-Restarting the server clears all rooms.
+A room exists in memory while the server is running.
+Restarting the server clears all rooms — create a new room after restart.

+**Q: I have the link and password but see “Room not found”?**
+A: Restart `npm run dev` and **create a new room**.
+Room state is in-memory; after a server restart old rooms are gone.

+**Q: How do video layouts work?**
+A: Click **Layout** in the bottom dock.
+Choose Auto, Grid, Spotlight, or Sidebar.
+Your choice is saved in `localStorage` for next visits.

 ---

 ## Roadmap

 - [ ] TURN (`coturn`) in `docker-compose.yml`
-- [ ] Room passwords / join tokens
+- [x] Room passwords + session tokens for WebSockets
+- [x] Video layouts (Auto / Grid / Spotlight / Sidebar)
+- [x] Hand raise + polished control dock
 - [ ] SFU mode for 8+ participants
 - [ ] Persistent chat (Redis/SQLite + TTL)
 - [ ] Server-side recording (headless Chromium)